Join or Renew using

 Acrylic on stretched canvas

-CC-115 Buffalo Panels by Jake Fowell
+CC-115 Buffalo Panel - by Jake Fowell

 Two panels that tell the story of the DeHavilland Buffalo.
 See below for details of each panel: